 The Authority notes that, in contrast to the FCC approach, some of the Caribbean jurisdictions have decided to retain the traditional channelization of the 700 MHz band into 18 channels of 6 MHz.
-The Eastern Caribbean Telecommunications Authority ("ECTEL"), for instance, decided to assign 12 paired channels (each pair consisting of two channels of 6 MHz, one for downlink and one for uplink).
-The remaining 6 channels were reserved for future use (4 unpaired channels of 6 MHz) or public safety uses (2 unpaired channels of 6 MHz).
+The Easter Caribbean Telecommunications Authority ("ECTEL"), for instance, is proposing to assign 12 paired channels (each pair consisting of two channels of 6 MHz, one for downlink and one for uplink).
+The remaining 6 channels would reserved for future use (4 unpaired channels of 6 MHz) or public safety uses (2 unpaired channels of 6 MHz).
 A graphical representation of the channelization of the 700 MHz spectrum in the United States and ECTEL is provided in the Appendix.

 The Authority considers that both approaches have advantages and disadvantages.
-Clearly, given the assignments of 700 MHz spectrum in the United States, it is possible, and perhaps likely, that, over the coming years, large telecommunications providers such as Verizon (and their equipment vendors) will develop and deploy new equipment designed to operate within the channelization set by the FCC.
+Clearly, given the recent assignments of 700 MHz spectrum in the United States, it is possible, and perhaps likely, that, over the coming years, large telecommunications providers such as Verizon (and their equipment vendors) will develop and deploy new equipment designed to operate within the channelization set by the FCC.
 If that is the case, it is possible that the cost of deploying this equipment in the Cayman Islands will be lower if the local telecommunications industry operates within the same parameters.

 On the other hand, the Authority also recognizes that the traditional channelization of the 700 MHz band is well entrenched in the telecommunications industry and therefore that the new equipment designed to operate in this spectrum is likely to be usable within the parameters of this traditional channelization.
 The Authority also notes that the 700 MHz equipment developed by the international telecommunications industry is likely to be digital and incorporate internet protocols that can easily be adjusted for minor variations in frequencies and bandwidth.
 Lastly, the Authority considers that the ECTEL approach may provide greater flexibility from a regulatory perspective because it does not include large spectrum blocks of up to 22 MHz (as is the case in the U.S.).
-The Authority considers that these advantages are significant and therefore proposes to divide the 700 MHz spectrum in the Cayman Islands based on equal channel bandwidth, rather than follow the FCC approach.
+The Authority considers that these advantages are significant and therefore proposes to divide the 700 MHz spectrum in the Cayman Islands based on 18 channels of 6 MHz each, rather than follow the FCC approach.
 The Authority would welcome the views of the Cayman telecommunications industry on this proposal.

-Question 1: Do you agree that the 700 MHz spectrum should be channelized in the Cayman Islands based on 18 channels of 6 MHz each as was done in ECTEL and if so, why?
-If not, what channelization method do you consider appropriate (e.g. the FCC 'method') and why?
+Question 1: Do you agree that the 700 MHz spectrum should be channelized in the Cayman Islands based on 18 channels of 6 MHz each?